 BLS or CPR/AED - Variable

 Note: These fees are approximate and subject to change.
-If a student takes a leave of absence from theprogram, they will need to cover additional program fees as needed.
+If a student takes a leave of absence from the the the theorem is a student take to cover additional program fees as needed.

 CLINICAL EDUCATION - The Evaluation System